karunland/karunland/README.md

 ### About me
-Hello, I'm Harun.
-I'm currently studying Electronics and Communication Engineering at Kocaeli University.
-I am also a Microsoft Learn Student Ambassador at my university.
+Hello, I'm Harun, studying Electronics and Communication Engineering at Kocaeli University.
+I'm also a Microsoft Learn Student Ambassador at my university.
 I am currently developing web projects using .NET.
 I work on small projects related to Web, Embedded systems, and Cloud, and I also organize workshops and Live Tutorial sessions at my Uni.

 ### Projects
 - Blog site project [ :red_circle: karunland/CoreBlog](http://blog.karunlander.net)